beistehen/ili2fme-website/index.md

 To install ili2fme, choose a directory and extract the distribution file there.
 Copy the files and subdirectories of "${ili2fme}/FME Suite" to your FME directory.

-To use ili2fme with the FME Universal Viewer, FME requires you to set an environment variable: FME_VIEWER_THREADING=SINGLE.

 You may add your commonly used private Interlis models to the directory "${FME}/plugins/interlis2/ilimodels".

 ## Running ili2fme